shahanahmed86/ts-server/README.md

 --yes || -Y # to skip question and go with default options --force-reinstall || -F # to reinstall

-# make a docker image, you can call multiple make script like this
-make create-server-image

 # to rebuild the image
 make run-dev-up-rebuild